 What does Japanese non-alcoholic beer taste like?
 This taste test will offer you a broader view of them.

 There are various brands of drinkable yogurt, and the most popular one might be Yakult.
-Indeed, Yakulk is a fantastic product to improve the probiotic, which greatly benefits your health.
-You can find this treat sold in various places on Tokyo streets and across Japan.
+Indeed, Yakulk is a fantastic product containing lactic acid bacteria to improve the probiotic, which greatly benefits your health.
+You can find this treat sold in various places across Japan and over 40 other countries.

-They are sold in single-serving small bottles and include 5 to 10 bottles in 1 purchase.
+They are sold in single-serving small bottles (around 65 milliliters) and include 5 to 10 bottles in 1 purchase.
 Moreover, you can try other drinkable yogurt brands in Japan, and some of them are available in other flavors like strawberry or banana.

 How about the root of this drink?
 Traced back to the 1930s, Japanese fermented milk to make a yogurt-flavor beverage with a less-thick texture than original yogurt, making them better to drink instead of eating.